-The Ferntree Gully Cricket Club Archive (1882 – 2021), our heritage, records & stats are maintained by Club Historian: Steve Flemming.
+The Ferntree Gully Cricket Club Archive (1882 – 2021), our heritage, records & stats are maintained by Club Archivist/Historian: Stephen (Steve) Flemming

-Records are updated regularly, so come back when you get a chance; read, review and enjoy our Website.
+Records are updated regularly, so come back when you get a chance: read, review and enjoy our history.
 We are always on the lookout for Club ephemera, Trophies and Awards, Notes, Articles, Photographs etc (originals can be copied and returned).
-Any corrections, comments and/or updates (particularly past photographs or missing Score sheets – rounds highlighted in blue in our the Online Scorebooks), are always welcome.
+Any corrections, comments and/or updates, particularly past photographs or missing Score sheets (those highlighted in blue in our online Scorebooks), are always welcome.

-These pages include updates for the 2016/17 Senior and Veteran XI’s seasons, while Junior records will be compiled from the FTGCA (now FTGDCA) Junior origins in 1951/52 to the current season, and posted soon.
+These pages include updates for all 2020/21 Senior & Veteran XI’s seasons, while Junior records will be compiled from the FTGCA (now FTGDCA) Junior competition origins in 1951/52 to the current season, and posted soon.

-These records have been extracted from the Club’s extensive Scorebook archive (>600 retained from the early 1950’s), Minute Books (from 1962) and Financial Records (from 1955) as well as from Newspaper references, State Library of Victoria and Eastern Regional Library archives, Public Record Office archives, Knox Historical Society archives, numerous Victorian Cricket Club and Cricket Association histories, other material retained by the club and from verified observations of Life Members and other prominent Club members researched and recorded throughout the past three decades.
+The records and statistics have been extracted from the Club’s extensive Scorebook archive (>650 retained from the early 1950’s and faithfully reproduced pre 1950’s), Minute Books (from 1962) and Financial Records (from 1955) as well as from Newspaper references, State Library of Victoria and Eastern Regional Library archives, Public Record Office archives, Knox Historical Society archives, numerous Victorian Cricket Club and Cricket Association histories, other material retained by the Club and from verified observations of Life Members and other prominent Club members, researched and recorded throughout the past four decades.

-The process of discovering/recording our long history commenced just over 30 years ago in 1986, when the Club was given access to a photograph captioned ‘The first Ferntree Gully Cricket team – 1890’.
-This caption suggested that, if correct, in a few years (1989/90) we would be celebrating our Centenary season.
-While some individual memories were strong and recalled a long history, the club had very little material evidence of this significant anniversary.
-The lead up and subsequent success of the Club’s Centenary celebration, has continued to provide the impetus for others to carry on the task of recording our rich history, throughout the years since.
+The process of discovering/recording our long history commenced over 30 years ago (in 1986), when the Club was given access to an original photograph captioned ‘The first Ferntree Gully Cricket team – 1890’.
+The caption suggested that, if correct, in a few years (1989/90) we would be celebrating the Club’s Centenary season.
+While some individual memories were strong and recalled a long history, the club had very little material evidence of this significant milestone.
+The lead up and subsequent success of the Club’s Centenary celebration then provided the impetus for others to carry on the task of recording our rich history, which has continued unabated throughout the years since.

-Sources have included Life Members; Gus & Carol Bull, Peter Clark, Bob DeCoite (Dec.), Ian Ewart, Tony Goldsmith, Keith Hill, Cliff James, Barry & Rick Joyner (Dec.), Mick, Sandra & Alan Kirkpatrick (Dec.), Greg & Kim Mastertoun, Barry Manning, Jim McGowan, Barry Stuart, Wal (Dec.), George (Dec.) & Harry Tew.
+Primary Club sources have included Life Members: Gus & Carol Bull, Peter Clark, Bob DeCoite (Dec.), Ian Ewart, Tony Goldsmith (Dec.), Keith Hill, Cliff James, Barrie & Rick Joyner (Dec.), Mick, Sandra & Alan Kirkpatrick (Dec.), Greg & Kim Mastertoun, Barry Manning, Jim McGowan, Emilio Russo (Dec.), Barry Stuart (Dec.), Wal (Dec.), George (Dec.) & Harry Tew.

-Other past and family members who provided/verified information have included Alan & Bob Bailey, Peter & Dick Ballam, Geoff Barker (Dec.), Ray Batty, Mick Benham, Grantley Bland, Rob Blythe, Bob Campbell (Dec.), Jim Bradley (Dec.), Jack Clark (Dec.), Brian Crocker, Graham Dingley, Alick (Dec.), Bill (Dec.) & Roy Dinsdale (Dec.), Chris Dockery, Glen Douglas, Dave Droscher, Roger Dundas, Lindsay Ewart, John Fargie (Dec.), Gavan Feaver, Jack Feaver (Dec.), Maurie Felmingham, Laurie & Norma Hamilton (Dec.), Mick Hanrahan (Dec.), Joe Hill, Jim Kirkpatrick, Ivan Light (Dec.), Mal & Ron Lomax (Dec.), Steve Mackey, Bob McDonald, Graham McIntyre, Mal McRae, Kevin Meredith, Doug Merritt, Ken Mutimer, John Nash, Max Paton (Dec.), Rob Sidebottom, Ron Spark (Dec.), Brian Trevenna, Dave (Dec.) & Peter Waters and Neil Watson.
-Additionally many members of opposing clubs provided material from matches against Ferntree Gully or comment and further evidence supporting club related events.
+Other past and family members who provided/verified information have included Alan (Dec.) & Bob Bailey, Peter & Dick Ballam (Dec.), Geoff Barker (Dec.), Ray Batty, Mick Benham, Grantley Bland, Rob Blythe, Jim Bradley (Dec.), Harold Bromley, Bob Campbell (Dec.), Jack Clark (Dec.), Brian Crocker, Neil DeCoite, Graham Dingley, Alick (Dec.), Bill (Dec.) & Roy Dinsdale (Dec.), Chris Dockery, Glen Douglas, Dave Droscher, Roger Dundas, Lindsay Ewart (Dec.), John Fargie (Dec.), Gavan Feaver, Jack Feaver (Dec.), Maurie Felmingham (Dec.), Laurie & Norma Hamilton (Dec.), Mick Hanrahan (Dec.), Joe Hill, Jim Kirkpatrick, Ivan Light (Dec.), Mal & Ron Lomax (Dec.), Steve Mackey, Bob McDonald, Mal McIntosh, Graham McIntyre, Mal McRae, Kevin Meredith, Doug Merritt, Ken Mutimer, John Nash, Max Paton (Dec.), Rob Sidebottom, Ron Spark (Dec.), Brian Trevenna, Dave (Dec.) & Peter Waters and Neil Watson.
+Additionally many members of opposing clubs provided material from matches against Ferntree Gully or comment and further evidence supporting playing and Club related events.

-In recent years the club has been fortunate to obtain valuable information, photographs, ephemera and other material from the descendants of Fred Charman (the Club’s first Secretary – 1882), George Lovell, Henry Monk, Alf Pickett, Noel Sandford, Fred Stevens and the ‘famous five’ Williams brothers; George, Henry, Oliver, Thomas and Walter.
-These men and their families were among the most significant early contributors to the club and its successful exploits from our origins in the early 1880’s until our first recess in 1915; enforced upon the Club and its membership by the horrors of World War One.
+In recent years the Club has been fortunate to obtain valuable information including photographs, ephemera and other material from the descendants of Victor Carey, Fred Charman (the Club’s first Secretary – 1882/83), George Lovell, Henry Monk, Alf Pickett, Noel Sandford, Fred Stevens and the ‘famous five’ Williams brothers: George, Henry, Oliver, Thomas and Walter (the Club’s first Captain – 1882/83).
+These men and their families were among the most significant contributors to the Club from our origins in the early 1880’s until our first recess in 1915: enforced upon the Club and its membership by the horrors of World War One.

 We gratefully acknowledge this huge collaborative effort and unreservedly apologise to the many more contributors who we may have inadvertently overlooked.
-We trust, however, that through these pages you can see the outcome of your contribution and can appreciate that your efforts have combined to make the Ferntree Gully Cricket Club archive one of the most extensive sporting archives anywhere in Australia.
+We trust, however, that through these pages you can see the outcome of your contribution and can appreciate that your efforts have assisted in making the Ferntree Gully Cricket Club archive one of the most extensive sporting club archives anywhere in Australia.